Professor, Global Media Studies,

 University of Washington, Tacoma

-Divya McMillin is Director of the Institute for Global Engagement and the Global Honors Program, and Professor of Global Media Studies in the School of Interdisciplinary Arts and Sciences (IAS) at the University of Washington (UW) Tacoma.
-She serves on the UW Seattle Office of Global Affairs Leadership Team, is Associate Faculty of the South Asia Center and Affiliate Faculty of the Center for Global Studies in the Henry M. Jackson School of International Studies.
-She teaches courses on globalization, media criticism, and research methods for the Global Honors Program and the IAS Communication major.
+Divya McMillin (PhD 1998, International Communication and Cultural Studies, Indiana University Bloomington) is Executive Director of the Institute for Global Engagement and the Global Honors Program at the University of Washington Tacoma (UWT).
+She is Professor of Global Media Studies in the UWT School of Interdisciplinary Arts and Sciences, and Associate Faculty of the South Asia Center and Affiliate Faculty of the Center for Global Studies in the UW Seattle Henry M. Jackson School of International Studies.
+She serves on the International Relations Commission for Tacoma Mayor Marilyn Strickland.

 McMillin teaches courses on globalization, media criticism, and research methods for the Global Honors Program and the SIAS Communication major.
 She is one of only three faculty at UWT to receive the highest honor in both research and teaching, with a Distinguished Research Award in 2012 and a Distinguished Teaching Award in 2017.